lcy-seso/LearningNotes/paper_notes/DL_models/nlp/pre-training/ULM-FiT.md

-# ULM-FiT
+# ULM-FiT (Universal Language Model Fine-tuning)

 This paper:

-1. proposes _**Universal Language Model Fine-tuning (ULMFiT)**_, a method that can be used to achieve CV-like transfer learning for any task for NLP.
+1. proposes _**Universal Language Model Fine-tuning (ULM-FiT)**_, a method that can be used to achieve CV-like transfer learning for any task for NLP.
 1. proposes _**discriminative fine-tuning**_, _**slanted triangular learning rates**_, and _**gradual unfreezing**_ to retain previous knowledge and avoid catastrophic forgetting during fine-tuning.

 ## Problem setting